Skip to main content

 About Single Sign-On

-Single Sign-On (SSO) in Iru Endpoint allows team members to log into the Iru Endpoint Web App using their existing identity provider credentials, eliminating the need for separate passwords and providing centralized authentication management.
+Single Sign-On (SSO) in Iru Endpoint allows team members to log into the Iru Endpoint Web App using their existing identity provider credentials, providing centralized authentication management.

 How It Works

-Team Members have two options for logging into the Iru Endpoint Web App: Standard Authentication and Single Sign-On (SSO).
-By default, Standard Authentication is activated for all tenants, offering login through Google, Microsoft, and email/password.
+Team Members have four options for logging into the Iru Endpoint Web App: Passkeys, Google Social, Microsoft Social and Single Sign-On (SSO).
+By default, Passkeys, Google Social, and Microsoft Social authentication are activated for all tenants, offering login through Passkeys, Google, Microsoft.
 Admins have the option to enable SSO using either native integrations or Custom SAML.
-Once an SSO setup is complete, Standard Authentication can be turned off, allowing SSO to be the only login method.
+Once an SSO setup is complete, the default connections can be turned off, allowing SSO to be the only login method.
 SSO can also be used for Require Authentication in the Automated Device Enrollment Library Item.
 To learn more about requiring authentication during enrollment, see this support article.

 SSO Connection Types